DuncanRitchie/velut-json-generator/README.md

 Since I’m always copying from either my “words” table or my “lemmata” table (including the header-row), the generator will pick the correct schema and generate the Json accordingly.

-I copy the resulting Json into a file, which is in a private repo, check the diff and ensure the data are all correct, commit it, and then run a mongoimport command to import it into the database.
+I copy (or download) the resulting Json into a file, which is in a private repo, check the diff and ensure the data are all correct, commit it, and then run a mongoimport command to import it into the database.
 So I can say that this Json generator works for my extremely limited use of it, and that’s good enough for me for the time being.

 Since I add vocabulary to my Excel file at least once a month, I can go through this process fairly frequently.